yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/07. Query optimization using PK/readme.md

 - [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed, latest version is highly recommended

 ## Step by Step Instructions
-1. Create separate catalog and a schema in Databricks Unity Catalog.
+1. Create a catalog and a schema in Databricks Unity Catalog.
     ```sql
     CREATE CATALOG IF NOT EXISTS powerbiquickstarts;
     USE CATALOG powerbiquickstarts;